-6 'Skin'
+'Skin'

-- 7 In order to effectively control total systemic exposure to chemical agents at the workplace, it - 8 may be necessary to take into account that chemical agents may also be absorbed through the - 9 skin and thereby increase the total body burden.
-Skin absorption will also have a greater - relative impact on total body burden (and thus present a greater health risk) when exposure - by the inhalation route is controlled to relatively low levels, i.e. when the established OELs are - 12 very low. - 13 A skin notation indicates a possible significant uptake through the skin.
-It alerts risk assessors - and occupational hygienists in the interpretation of workplace air monitoring results that may - not reflect the total uptake of the substance.
-This can for example occur in situations when the - skin is in contact with a liquid.
-Simply put, keeping worker exposure below the OEL may not be - 17 adequately protective in such cases.
-It should be noted that the skin notation relates - specifically to potential for dermal absorption and is not intended to give warning of direct - 19 effects on the skin such as corrosivity, irritation or sensitisation. - The assessment whether a skin notation is required considers various types of information and is necessarily qualitative.
-It can include the following: - health effects observed in workers following skin exposure; - where it is estimated (e.g.through biomonitoring) that systemic exposure may to a large extent be due to dermal exposure; - dermal absorption studies (in vitro, in vivo, and human); - physicochemical properties mainly solubility properties (e.g. aprotic solvents dissolving in both lipid and water). - 28 Usually, a skin notation is applied where it can be assumed that dermal exposure may - contribute to about 10 % or more of the body burden by inhalation exposure at the OEL (JTF, 30 2017a). - 31 'Sensitisation' - 32 'Skin sensitisation and 'Respiratory sensitisation' notations are assigned based upon the - 33 availability of evidence on either skin or airway sensitisation leading to the conclusion that the - 34 chemical agent under investigation may elicit such effects in the occupational setting (Sartorelli - et al., 2007, SCOEL 2017, Chapter F6-2.2).
-For chemicals at the EU market, such evidence - 36 would be available for substances classified as skin or respiratory sensitisers according to the - 37 Regulation (EC) 1272/2008 on Classification, Labelling and Packaging of substances.
-For other - 38 chemical agents that are not included in CLP, it will be necessary to look for evidence from - 39 other sources, e.g. published literature. - 40 'Noise' - 41 If a chemical agent is likely to interact synergistically with noise or potentiate the effects of - 42 noise on the auditory system, a 'noise' notation may be assigned as a warning that hearing - 43 impairment may occur even at exposures below or close to the established OEL if there is also - 44 exposure to excess noise.
-See Section F6-2.3 of SCOEL 2017.
+In order to effectively control total systemic exposure to chemical agents at the workplace, it may be necessary to take into account that chemical agents may also be absorbed through the skin and thereby increase the total body burden.
+Skin absorption will also have a greater relative impact on total body burden (and thus present a greater health risk) when exposure by the inhalation route is controlled to relatively low levels, i.e. when the established OELs are very low.

+A skin notation indicates a possible significant uptake through the skin.
+It alerts risk assessors and occupational hygienists in the interpretation of workplace air monitoring results that may not reflect the total uptake of the substance.
+This can for example occur in situations when the skin is in contact with a liquid.
+Simply put, keeping worker exposure below the OEL may not be adequately protective in such cases.
+It should be noted that the skin notation relates specifically to potential for dermal absorption and is not intended to give warning of direct effects on the skin such as corrosivity, irritation or sensitisation.

+The assessment whether a skin notation is required considers various types of information and is not necessarily quantitative.
+It can include the following:

+- health effects observed in workers following skin exposure; - where it is estimated (e.g.through biomonitoring) that systemic exposure may, to a large extent, be due to dermal exposure; - dermal absorption studies (in vitro, in vivo, and human); - physicochemical properties mainly solubility properties (e.g. aprotic solvents dissolving in both lipid and water).

+Usually, a skin notation is applied where it can be assumed that dermal exposure may contribute to about 10 % or more of the body burden by inhalation exposure at the OEL (JTF, 2017a).

+'Sensitisation'

+'Skin sensitisation and 'Respiratory sensitisation' notations are assigned based upon the availability of evidence on either skin or airway sensitisation leading to the conclusion that the chemical agent under investigation may elicit such effects in the occupational setting (Sartorelli et al., 2007, SCOEL 2017, Chapter F6-2.2).
+For chemicals on the EU market, such evidence would be available for substances classified as skin or respiratory sensitisers according to the CLP Regulation (EC) 1272/2008.
+For other chemical agents that are not included in CLP, it will be necessary to look for evidence from other sources, for example, published literature (further information sources are listed in section A.8-17.2.1 on data collection).

+'Noise'

+If a chemical agent is likely to interact with noise (for example in an additive or synergistic way), or potentiate the effects on the auditory system, a 'noise' notation may be assigned as a warning that hearing impairment may occur even at exposures below or close to the established OEL if there is also exposure to noise.
+See Section F6-2.3 Of SCOEL 2017 and Johnson and Morata 2010.